 "That's your job, Ivan, the most responsible one.
 The Trainmaster sits in that seat."
 Ivan's grin was a little twisted.
-"Whatever titles are given, Jan, 1 think we know who is Trainmaster on this trip.
+"Whatever titles are given, Jan, I think we know who is Trainmaster on this trip.
 People are talking.
 Now that the work has been done, they think you were right.
 They know who is in charge here.
 And Hem has few friends.
-He lies in bed and rubs the cast on his arm and will talk to no one.
-People pass his car and laugh"

-"I'm sorry I did that.
+He lies in bed and "I'm sorry I did that.
 But I still think it was the only way.

 "Perhaps you are right.
 In any case they all know who is in charge.
 Take engine one.

-He ttirned on his heel and walked away before Jan could answer.
+He turned on his heel and walked away before Jan could answer.